bardia-p/Elevator-Simulator/README.txt

       - FloorParserTest.java : The unit tests to validate the parsing aspect of the floor.
  - Package ElevatorSimulatorTest.SchedulerTest
       - SchedulerTest.java : The unit tests for the scheduler subsystem.
+ - Package ElevatorSimulatorTest.PerformanceTest
+      - PerformanceIntegrationTest.java : Measuring the performance of different parts of the system.
+      - PerformanceUnitTest.java : Measuring specific elevator events.
  - Package ElevatorSimulator.TestFiles
-      - elevator_test-1.csv : csv file with commands for testing purposes.
       - elevator_test-interrupt.csv : csv file with commands for testing door interrupt.
+      - elevator_test-multiple_requests_with_error.csv : csv file with commands for testing multiple requests with error.
+      - elevator_test-multiple_requests.csv : csv file with commands for testing multiple requests.
+      - elevator_test-one_request.csv : csv file with commands for testing one request.
+      - elevator_test-stress_with_error.csv : csv file with commands for testing stress with an error.
+      - elevator_test-stress.csv : csv file with commands for testing stress.
       - elevator_test-stuck.csv : csv file with commands for testing elevator stuck.